lolilo/spellchecker/README.md

 * [adjacent duplicated letters removed](https://github.com/lolilo/spellchecker/blob/master/spellchecker.py#L18)
 * [vowels replaced with '_'](https://github.com/lolilo/spellchecker/blob/master/spellchecker.py#L9)

 [Values](https://github.com/lolilo/spellchecker/blob/master/spellchecker.py#L43) are directly mapped from raw strings taken from seed file.
 For example, the words 'Aachen' and 'Achaean' will both produce the key '_ch_n'.
-The key value pair will then be '_ch_n' : ['aachen', 'achaean'].
+The key value pair will then be

+    '_ch_n' : ['aachen', 'achaean']

 To account for user input that is already spelled correctly, we also populate the dictionary with [correctly spelled words as idential keys and values](https://github.com/lolilo/spellchecker/blob/master/spellchecker.py#L50).